CDP COVID-19 Response FundSupport this Fund

 The same month as the WHO declaration, we launched our COVID-19 Response Fund to support containment, response and recovery activities for those most affected and to save lives, prevent and reduce human suffering, and restore dignity to affected populations.
 CDP's flexible, adaptive approach deploys contributions to thoughtfully and rapidly address urgent issues while constantly monitoring and reassessing individual and community needs in the U.S. and worldwide Click To Tweet

-As of July 2022, we have distributed more than $38 million to more than 150 organizations working in the U.S. and abroad, including grants made to fund projects in collaboration with other CDP funds.
+As of January 2023, we have distributed more than 200 grants totaling $42,489,478 to more than 170 organizations working in the U.S. and abroad, including grants to fund projects in collaboration with other CDP funds.

 (Photo: New American Pathways)

 The CDP COVID-19 Response Fund focuses on supporting nonprofit organizations in the United States and abroad.